dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 <!-- ---------------------------------------------------------------------- -->
-<h2 class="section-heading">Technical debt in Machine Learning systems</h2>
+<h2 class="section-heading" id="techdebt">Technical debt in Machine Learning systems</h2>

-Know what you're getting into.
-If you are new on this journey, the Google paper <a href="http://papers.neurips.cc/paper/5656-hidden-technical-debt-in-machine-learning-systems.pdf">Hidden Technical Debt in Machine Learning Systems</a> is a must-read.
+It's helpful to know what you're getting into.
+If you are new on this journey, the paper <a href="http://papers.neurips.cc/paper/5656-hidden-technical-debt-in-machine-learning-systems.pdf">Hidden Technical Debt in Machine Learning Systems</a> is a must-read.

 Here's the gist:

-"In this paper, we argue that ML systems have a special capacity for incurring technical debt, because they have all of the maintenance problems of traditional code plus an additional set of ML-specific issues.
+"ML systems have a special capacity for incurring technical debt, because they have all of the maintenance problems of traditional code plus an additional set of ML-specific issues.
 This debt may be difficult to detect because it exists at the system level rather than the code level.
 Traditional abstractions and boundaries may be subtly corrupted or invalidated by the fact that data influences ML system behavior.
 Typical methods for paying down code level technical debt are not sufficient to address ML-specific technical debt at the system level."

 "Code dependencies can be identified via static analysis by compilers and linkers.
 Without similar tooling for data dependencies, it can be inappropriately easy to build large data dependency chains that can be difficult to untangle."

-Finally, a popular visualisation from the paper of real-world ML systems:
+This image summarises the paper very well and puts the core ML code into perspective when productionising:

 <a href="/img/ml-productionisation/hidden_tech_debt.png"><img src="/img/ml-productionisation/hidden_tech_debt.png" alt="Hidden tech debt" /></a>
 <span class="caption text-muted">Source: <a href="http://papers.neurips.cc/paper/5656-hidden-technical-debt-in-machine-learning-systems.pdf">Hidden Technical Debt in Machine Learning Systems (Sculley et al.)</a></span>

 <!-- ---------------------------------------------------------------------- -->
-<h2 class="section-heading">Automated Machine Learning pipelines - basic to advanced</h2>
+<h2 class="section-heading" id="pipelines">Automated Machine Learning pipelines - basic to advanced</h2>

-There are several steps in a full ML pipeline, some steps can be manual, others automated.
+There are several steps in a full ML pipeline.
+Some steps may be manual at first, especially when proving value to the business.

+The key is to understand that the manual steps should be automated in time rather than continuing to accumulate tech debt and potentially produce error-prone results.
+It is best to understand this commitment at the start.

 A productionised predictive ML model is one piece with a fair bit going on, and the best place to start.